Sheryx00/GitTrash/README.md

   -h, --help            show this help message and exit -r REPOSITORY, --repository REPOSITORY
                         Path to the Git repository
-  -f FILE, --file FILE  File containing patterns to search for (default:
+  -f FILE, --file FILE  File containing patterns to search for (default: .gitignore in the repository
+                        folder)
-                        .gitignore in the repository folder) -o OUTPUT, --output OUTPUT
+  -o OUTPUT, --output OUTPUT
-                        Output folder to copy matched files to (default: extracted)
+                        Output folder to copy matched files to (default: extracted) -a, --all             Restore all deleted files.
+Ignore --file -v, --verbose         Verbose mode (default: off)
 ```